InflatibleYoshi/InflatibleYoshi.github.io/_posts/2017-07-09-verium-mining.markdown

 make
 ```

-Next you should join a mining pool in order to get a stable income with mining.Sign up with the receive address you found and create a worker with a username and password.
+Next you should join a mining pool in order to get a stable income with mining.
+Sign up with the receive address you found and create a worker with a username and password.

 Run veriumMiner with the following command (while you are inside the veriumMiner folder).